 What you’d pay at other stores: $3.99 – $4.49

 Several of my friends suggested that Trader Joe’s had good deals on nut butters, but after doing some research, the only nut butter I found was a deal was the organic peanut butter at $3.49.
-The regular peanut butter was priced at $2.49 and I was able to find lower prices than that at all three grocery stores I visited today.
+The regular peanut butter was priced at $1.99 and I was able to find lower prices than that at all three grocery stores I visited today.
+(Still, the Trader Joe’s PB is just peanuts and salt, if you’re looking for a product with super simple ingredients.)

 #7: Mango Ginger Chutney, 9 oz: $2.29